Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 tranquility.

-and Wong Amat Beach.
-Comprises four distinct hotels (Royal Cliff Beach,
+between Pattaya Bay and Wong Amat Beach.
+Comprises four distinct hotels

-Royal Cliff Terrace, Royal Cliff Grand, Royal Cliff Wing) plus private
+(Royal Cliff Beach, Royal Cliff Terrace, Royal Cliff Grand, Royal Cliff

-villas.
-Extensive facilities include multiple pools, restaurants, bars, a
+Wing) plus private villas.
+Extensive facilities include multiple pools,

-spa, golf course, and private beach.
-Offers exclusivity and comprehensive
+restaurants, bars, a spa, golf course, and private beach.
+Offers

-beautiful gardens, excellent service, and multiple dining options.
+Thai-inspired design, beautiful gardens, excellent service, and multiple

 - Centara Grand Mirage Beach